saylesss88/nix-book/src/nix/hardening_networking.md

 `nft` is a cli tool used to set up, maintain and inspect packet filtering and classification rules in the Linux kernel, in the nftables framework.
-The Linux kernel subsystem is known as nf_tables, and 'nf' stands for Netfilter.-- `man nft`
+The Linux kernel subsystem is known as nftables, and 'nf' stands for Netfilter.--`man nft`

 ```bash
 sudo nft list ruleset